ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Understanding Practical User Demands in Conversational XAI

 \begin{enumerate}[labelwidth=*,leftmargin=1.8em,align=left,label=R.\arabic*] \item \textbf{Multifaceted}: \convxai system should provide diverse types and formats of AI explanations for users to choose from, and use multi-modal visualization techniques to display the explanations efficiently.
 As we have argued in Section~\ref{sec:formative}), to satisfy diver users needs~\citep{liao2020questioning,shen2021explaining}, it is imperative to \textbf{provide multiple XAI types and formats}.
 Nevertheless, some formative study participants noticed that having all the explanations displayed at once is overwhelming, and preferred to have a ``overview first, details on demand'' structure~\citep{shneiderman2003eyes}.
 I-6 discussed that \emph{``I can tell the system knows a variety of AI explanations.
 However, it can be too much for me to understand all these explanations at once.
 I would prefer to know the ‘big picture’ first, and then drill down with ‘some options’ as I need to dive deeper.''}

 \item \textbf{Mixed-initiative}: \convxai system should enable both user and XAI agent to initiate the conversation.
-Especially, it should proactively speculate the XAI user need and prompt with next step suggestions.
-One unique characteristic of conversations is mixed initiative, \ie who drives the conversation~\citep{jurafsky2000speech}.
+Especially, it should proactively speculate the XAI user needs and prompt with next-step suggestions.
+One unique characteristic of conversations is mixed-initiative, \ie who drives the conversation~\citep{jurafsky2000speech}.
 Just as many existing conversational systems, we aim to mimic human-human conversations where initiative shifts back and forth between the human and the \convxai.
-This way, not only can the system answer users' questions, they can also occasionally steer the conversation towards different directions.
-In our study, we also found this to be quite essential especially when users do not have a clear goal in mind (\eg \emph{``Which sentence in the abstract should I look into first?''}).
+This way, not only can the system answer users' questions, but it can also occasionally steer the conversation in different directions.
+In our study, we also found this to be quite essential, especially when users do not have a clear goal in mind (\eg \emph{``Which sentence in the abstract should I look into first?''}).

 \item \textbf{Context-aware drill-down}: \convxai system should allow users to drill down AI explanations with multi-turn conversations with awareness of the context.
 Linguistic theories model human conversation as a sequence of turns, and conversational analysis theory~\citep{hutchby2008conversation} describes the complex dialogues as joining the basic units, named adjacency pairs.
 This was also empirically validated in our pilot study.
-For instance, I-2 discussed to potentially switch between explanations based on current observations: \emph{``I might directly ask the system how to rewrite the sentence to change this sentence into the background aspect ({\ie} ``counterfactual explanation'').
-But if its rewritten sentences are not good enough, I would check the most similar examples of background aspect to learn their style and write by my own then ({\ie} ``similar examples'')''}.
-Carrying over context throughout the conversation without users repeating themselves too much is useful for making the conversational natural and continuous.
+For instance, I-2 discussed potentially switching between explanations based on current observations: \emph{``I might directly ask the system how to rewrite the sentence to change this sentence into the background aspect ({\ie} ``counterfactual explanation'').
+But if its rewritten sentences are not good enough, I would check the most similar examples of background aspects to learn their style and write on my own then ({\ie} ``similar examples'')''}.
+Carrying over context throughout the conversation without users repeating themselves too much is useful for making the conversation natural and continuous.